NS-BOBBY-C/NS-BOBBY-C/README.md

 ### About me

-My name is Robert Colley and I am excited about using cutting edge technology to create platforms and solutions to solve the world's problems.
-I am passionate about React Native and mobile app development and open sources development.
-Most of my work is done in private repositories with my other GitHub account for work, but I would be happy to discuss my experiences and knowlege.
+My name is Robert Colley and I am excited about using cutting edge web and mobile technology to create platforms and solutions to solve the world's problems.
+I am passionate about React Native, React, JavaScript, and the future of application and open source development.
+Most of my work is done in private repositories for work, but I would be happy to discuss my experiences and knowlege.

 ### 🔭 I’m currently working on...